 Yes, it’s perfectly normal for teenagers and their parents to disagree from time to time.
 Sometimes, a mild disagreement can turn into bickering or even a loud argument.
 Learning how to express yourself in a healthy way is just part of growing up, and teens will always push boundaries with their parents.
 However, if your teen always seems to be irritable, it could be a defense mechanism to cover up their anxieties.
 They might feel angry and frustrated because their worries have put them on edge, and they don’t know how to communicate this.

 Do you suspect that your teen is dealing with anxiety?
-Working with a therapist can help them break away from the intrusive thoughts of anxiety.
-Solution-focused therapy for anxiety can be particularly effective for teens.
-Reach out to us today to discuss your options for scheduling your teen’s first session.
+Working with a therapist can help them find coping mechanisms for overthinking and break away from the intrusive thoughts of anxiety.
+CBT (cognitive behavioral therapy) for anxiety can be particularly effective for teens.
+For many families with teens, the therapy cost associated with CBT is worth the relief from anxiety.
+If you’re considering searching, “CBT therapy near me,” reach out to us today to discuss your options for scheduling your teen’s first in-person or online CBT therapy session.